Quarol/Calculator-Website/README.md

 # Kalkulatex
-Click on the link below... to start computing! https://quarol.github.io/Kalkulatex/
+Click on the link below... to start computing! \n https://quarol.github.io/Kalkulatex/